Splamy/TS3AudioBot/README.md

 * Web API
 * Multi-instance
 * Localization
-* Low CPU and memory self-written headless ts3 client
+* Low CPU and memory with our self-written headless ts3 client

 To see what's planned and in progress take a look into our [Roadmap](https://github.com/Splamy/TS3AudioBot/projects/2).